 - You could study to be a Microsoft Certified Solutions Expert: Server Infrastructure (MCSE).

 - You could study with the BCS, The Chartered Institute for IT, towards professional qualifications including network management.

-- You can also do manufacturer accredited courses such as Novell and UNIX.
+- You can also do manufacturer accredited courses such as UNIX.